TMahls/PuzzleSandbox/SpaceTravel/README.md

 Side note, I used to be a big fan of nuclear-thermal engines (NERVA style), but nowadays I'm starting to think that electric/ion propulsion powered by nuclear reactors might be the way to go.
 Highest Isp is what we need.
 Electric propulsion can already do burn times on the order of months.
-We just have to get the thrust up to we can accelerate a large craft at a constant 1g.
+We just have to get the thrust up so we can accelerate a large craft at a constant 1g.

 In general, I think assuming in the future that we will have ways of generating vast